Salvatore Pappalardo (cardinal)

 Salvatore Pappalardo (23 September 1918 – 10 December 2006) was an Italian Cardinal of the Roman Catholic Church who was Archbishop of Palermo for over 25 years, from 1970 to 1996.
-He was the first senior clergyman from Sicily to speak out against the Mafia, breaking its code of omertà (vow of silence).
+He was the first senior clergyman from Sicily to speak out against the Mafia, breaking its code of omertà (imposed silence).

 Biography

 Pappalardo was born in Villafranca Sicula in Sicily.
 He was ordained as a priest in Rome on 12 April 1941, and was a Counsellor of the Vatican Secretariat of State from 1947 to 1965, receiving in 1951 the title of Privy Chamberlain to Pope John XXIII, and in 1961 that of Domestic Prelate.
 He was appointed titular archbishop of Miletus and Apostolic Pro-Nuncio to Indonesia on 7 December 1965.
 He was appointed President of the Pontifical Ecclesiastical Academy in Rome on 7 May 1969.
 He was named Archbishop of Palermo on 17 October 1970.
 He was made Cardinal-Priest of Santa Maria Odigitria dei Siciliani by Pope Paul VI on 5 March 1973.

 He was considered papabile in the October 1978 conclave that followed the death of Pope John Paul I. He would have been the first Sicilian pope in twelve centuries.

 Pappalardo spoke out against the Mafia from the 1980s.
 At the funeral of Carlo Alberto Dalla Chiesa in 1982, who had been murdered along with his wife in Palermo, he criticised the Italian political establishment for failing to guarantee security in Sicily.
 He became more explicit in the early 1990s, after other anti-Mafia lawyers, policemen and priests had been murdered.
 At the funeral of Giovanni Falcone in 1992, who was also murdered along with his wife near Palermo, he described the murderers as part of a "synagogue of Satan", leading to criticism from Italian Jews.
 He later apologised, having meant the word synagogue in its "old sense, as a gathering place".
 In 1993, at the funeral of murdered priest Pino Puglisi, he called for the people of Sicily to rise up against the Mafia.
 He was awarded the title of Knight of the Grand Cross of the Italian Republic by Italian president Sandro Pertini.